kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/Problems 7th chapter.md

 which the parameters to foo are passed by name.

 Writes 0 -> Omega is not evaluated due to name passing.
+But by value the function is evaluated which will end up causing an error.

 ```C
 {int z= 0;